|

 of damaging the shock absorbers by extending them too far.
 For this

-reason we always supply you with the correct check straps when you buy
+reason we always supply you with new check straps when you buy

 shock absorbers from us.